harvester/docs/docs/advanced/singlenodeclusters.md

 ## Prerequisites/Requirements

-Before you begin deploying your single-node cluster, ensure that the following requirements are fulfilled/addressed.
+Before you begin deploying your single-node cluster, ensure that the following requirements are addressed.

 - Hardware: [Use server-class hardware](https://docs.harvesterhci.io/v1.3/install/requirements#hardware-requirements) with sufficient resources to run Harvester and a production workload.
 Laptops and nested virtualization are not supported.
 - Network: [Configure ports](https://docs.harvesterhci.io/v1.3/install/requirements#port-requirements-for-harvester-nodes) based on the type of traffic to be transmitted among VMs.